 As air is rising up and out of your home, the air that replaces it comes right from your crawl space, making it one of the most important spaces in your home.
 So, while you may think that the contents of what’s beneath your home are less important than what’s in your primary living area, the two spaces may be overlapping more than you ever realized.

 Needless to say, the biggest culprit in creating an unhealthy crawl space is moisture.
-In addition to attracting pests and incubating harmful matter such as mold, mildew and radon gas, the moisture in your crawl space has a far greater effect on the wellbeing of your family than you realize.
+In addition to attracting pests and incubating harmful matter such as mold, mildew, and radon gas, the moisture in your crawl space has a far greater effect on the wellbeing of your family than you realize.
 Your crawl space may be exposing you and your family to dangerous, contaminated air.
-Add these health repercussions to the structural damage the spread of this moist air can cause on your home, and the financial cost becomes tremendous.
+Add the health repercussions to the structural damage the spread of this moist air can cause on your home, and the financial cost becomes tremendous.

 The Solution: Protect Your Family

 At this point, you may have already purchased a dehumidifier for your crawl space.
 This might not be your best bet, since it will likely need power from an outlet.
 Rather than drag extension cords across your yard and into the crawl space of your home, consider calling a professional.
-While a dehumidifier in your crawl space can help remove some of its moisture, there are some more appropriate alternatives, including having a professional inspection moisture meter of your crawl space and installing vapor barriers where necessary.
+While a dehumidifier in your crawl space can help remove some of its moisture, there are some more appropriate alternatives, including having a professional use a moisture meter in your crawl space and install vapor barriers where necessary.
 A moisture meter is a tool used during crawl space inspections to detect just how much water is in the space.
 This measurement helps inform decisions on how best to address crawl space moisture.
 For instance, if the moisture levels are higher than a dehumidifier could realistically adjust for, you might need to install crawl space vapor barriers.
 Vapor barriers accomplish exactly what their name suggests, they form a protective barrier between the outside moisture and the air in your crawl space.
-Through this protective barrier, your crawl space can stay dry, eliminating the negative effects of moisture.
+With this protective barrier, your crawl space can stay dry, eliminating the negative effects of moisture.